-The location of the Furnace is normally selected by the architect, the builder, or the installer.
-However, before the Furnace is moved into place, be sure to consider the following requirements:
+The location of the furnace is normally selected by the architect, the builder, or the installer.
+However, before the furnace is moved into place, be sure to consider the following requirements:

-- 1. Is the location selected as near the chimney or vent and as centralized for heat distribution as practical? - 2.
-Do all clearances between the Furnace and enclosure equal or exceed the minimums stated in Clearance Table on the Outline Drawings? - 3.
-Is there sufficient space for servicing the Furnace and other equipment?
-A minimum of 24 inches front accessibility to the Furnace must be provided.
-Any access door or panel must permit removal of the largest component.

-- 4. Are there at least 3 inches of clearance between the Furnace combustion air openings in the front panel and any closed panel or door provided? - 5.
-Are the ventilation and combustion air openings large enough and will they remain unobstructed?
-If outside air is used, are the openings set above the highest snow accumulation level?
-(See the Air for Combustion and Ventilation section, page 9) - 6.
-Allow sufficient height in supply plenum above the Furnace to provide for cooling coil installation, if the cooling coil is not installed at the time of this Furnace installation.
+- 1. Is the location selected as near the vent and as centralized for heat distribution as practical? - 2.
+Do all clearances between the furnace and enclosure equal or exceed the minimums shown in the Table 1. - 3.
+Is there sufficient space for servicing the furnace and other equipment?
+A minimum of 24 inches front accessibility to the furnace must be provided.
+Any access door or panel must permit removal of the largest component. - 4.
+Are there at least 3 inches of clearance between the furnace front panel and any closed panel or door provided? - 5.
+Are the vent pipe and combustion air inlet pipe within vent table lengths?
+Will the pipes remain unobstructed? - 6.
+Allow sufficient height in supply plenum above or below the furnace to provide for cooling coil installation if the cooling coil is not installed at the time of this furnace installation. - 7.
+A furnace shall be installed so electrical components are protected from water. - 8.
+If the furnace is installed in a residential garage, it must be installed so that the burners and the ignition source are located not less than 18 inches (46 cm) above the floor and the furnace must be located or protected to avoid physical damage from vehicles.

-IMPORTANT: The Furnace must be installed level.
-The only allowable variation would be slightly to the left and/ or forward in upflow installations or slightly toward the front in horizontal installations.
+The furnace must be installed level.
+The only allowable variation would be slightly to the left and/or forward in upflow installations or slightly toward the front in horizontal installations.
 This is necessary for proper condensate drainage.